jarekjaryszew/kodo-about/Flows.md

 This interface handles the flow as a callable.
 The approach borrows from PEP3333 and the web application gateway interface standards (synchronous [wsgi](https://peps.python.org/pep-3333/) and asynchronous [asgi](https://asgi.readthedocs.io/en/latest/)).

 The FGI (Flow Gateway interface) is designed to promote a standard interface for agentic frameworks, and workflows to interact with kodosumi and related components (masumi and sokosumi).
+The FGI is implemented by an _engine_ which standardizes and coordinates communication between the _node_ and the _agent_.
+Engines implementing FGI can serve as a gateway between kodosumi and agentic frameworks.
+Agentic frameworks following the FGI protocol can use kodosumi's `koco` to run in kodosumi.

 The flow is a callable object (function or method) as the main entry point.

 The [crewai quickstart example](https://docs.crewai.com/quickstart) with `crew.py` and **no** `main.py`: